MADLAB96/suffer-bot/readme.md

 ### Todo
  - more commands
     - urban dictionary
-    - DarkNet Integration
-       - ID picture
-       - nightmare (probs not realistic time frame)
     - music (idk if people want this though)
     - lunch command
     - Pet Bomb
- - more uptime
-   - Setup RasPi to host it.